varjak/polygon-intersection-helper/README.md

 |:-------------------------:|:-------------------------:|
 ![Intersection example](test/test-08-intersection-false.png) | ![Intersection example](test/test-09-intersection-true.png)

-For more examples, check below the table of tests each algortihm was submitted to.
+For more examples, check below the table of tests both algortihms were submitted to.

 ## How the algorithms work ##